jhwang8/CrimeInLA/README.md

 I needed to remove NA values from this boxplot to make this possible.

 To practice SQL, I downloaded mySQL workbench, mySQL Server, and mySQL.
 Setting up a server on Windows requires you to go to Services -> mySQL80 and then on mySQLWorkbench make a connection.
-I made a schema and a table, then imported the CSV through Table Import Data Wizard.
+I made a schema and a table, then imported the CSV through by running this code in SQL:

+`SET GLOBAL local_infile=TRUE;
+SHOW VARIABLES LIKE 'secure_file_priv';
+LOAD DATA INFILE 'C:/ProgramData/MySQL/MySQL Server 8.0/Uploads/Nutrition.csv'
+INTO TABLE new_table
+FIELDS TERMINATED BY ','
+ENCLOSED BY '"'
+LINES TERMINATED BY '\n'
+IGNORE 1 ROWS;
+`

+Then I created a schema called Nutrition and a Table called my_table.

+The database has a mix of INT, VARCHAR(45), VARCHAR(500), etc variables.
+Some variables that were supposed to be double are temporarily assigned as VARCHAR(45) due to some empty values which may have tabs or spaces in them.